1. We asked 200 pharma leaders about AI

 - Sales force effectiveness (35%) — helping reps tailor outreach based on HCP data.

-Areas such as medical affairs, regulatory, and legal are seeing slower uptake — reflecting the industry’s cautious approach in compliance-heavy functions.
+Areas like medical affairs, regulatory, and legal are adopting changes slowly.
+This shows the industry’s cautious stance in compliance-heavy roles.

 AI maturity drives investment depth